There are a range of alarms available:

-Pendant alarms – a very popular choice, these are worn around the neck or wrist.
+Pendant alarms – these are worn around the neck or wrist.
 When activated they send a signal to either a unit in another part of the house, the phone of a nominated emergency contact or a call centre.
-A wrist-watch-style call button is also available for some alarm systems.

 Monitors and intercoms – you can use these to alert another person in your house if you need them.
-Some monitors are triggered when you walk past them, for example if you get out of bed in the middle of the night, the monitor will play a voice message.
-Some pendant or clip-on alarms are also triggered if you fall or if smoke is detected.
+Some monitors are triggered when you pass them – for example if you get out of bed in the middle of the night.

-Wireless doorbells – these are available from any hardware shop and can be useful to create a low-cost portable call system for your house and garden.
-This may be useful if your voice is not strong enough to call for help from someone nearby.
+Wireless doorbells – available from any hardware shop, they can create a low-cost portable call system for your house and garden.
+This may be useful if your voice isn't strong enough to call for help from someone nearby.

-Mobile apps – some specialist mobile phones and apps for smartphones can act as an alarm trigger, or a combination of a falls monitor and automatic alarm trigger.
+Apps – some specialist apps for smartphones can act as an alarm trigger.

 Community alarm systems – these connect to a call centre.
 They use two-way speakers in the house so that a call handler can ask if the person who triggered the alarm is OK.
 If there is no answer or the person reports that they need help, the call handler can arrange assistance from either an appointed contact, or from the emergency services.
 You can usually get help towards the cost of a community alarm system.